drshahizan/HPDP/2526/assignment/A2/bdm/Data Miner/big_data.md

 print(f"   Total records   : {result_s2['total_records']:,}")
 print(f"   Total fare amt  : ${result_s2['total_fare']:,.2f}")
 ```

+**Explanation**:
+Instead of loading the entire dataset into memory simultaneously, chunking processes the data in smaller, manageable sequential batches.
+This keeps the memory footprint low and strictly bounded, regardless of the overall file size, allowing massive files to be processed on machines with limited RAM.

+**Implementation Summary**:
+The dataset is read in sequential batches of 100,000 rows utilizing the `pandas.read_csv(chunksize=100_000)` parameter.
+As each chunk is processed, running totals for the number of records and cumulative fare amounts are maintained iteratively.
+This approach allows Python's garbage collector to safely discard processed chunks from memory before the subsequent chunk is loaded, keeping memory utilization strictly bounded.

 **Output Summary**:
 <img width="779" height="93" alt="image" src="https://github.com/user-attachments/assets/1380b5af-f4fb-4b42-affe-8b62bc2b481c" />